connorshea/mdn-compat-data-explorer/README.md

 - Add a timeline of browser releases.
 - Implement visualizations using the dataset.
 - Implement caching, the data is static so this should be fairly easy (famous last words).
-- Improve the feature table's readability.
-- Expose the dataset version somewhere in the interface (the footer?).
 - Write some tests.
 - Figure out how to handle data for the browser when there's more than one `version_added` statement, or when there are `flags` or `notes`.